sung-max/sung-max.github.io/_posts/2017-12-30-starting-a-blog.markdown

 I spent a whole brainstorming for a [clever][in-theory] name, but failed to live up to my own standards.
 If I get an idea in the future, I'll update.

 Getting to my first post took more hours than I had expected or wanted.
 Despite there being many tutorials out there no single one seemed to do it for me.
-Maybe I'll write a short post about the steps, but I doubt I'll doubt my tutorial (which is also paritcular to my own experience, given my particular development environment and so on) will help someone given how not quite satisfactory help I got from many similar tutorials out there already.
+Maybe it was my lack of experience with the web but I can't rid the feeling that I just hacked it together.
+Maybe I'll write a short post about the steps, but I doubt my tutorial (which is also paritcular to my own experience, given my particular development environment and so on) will help someone given how not quite satisfactory help I got from many similar tutorials out there already.

 Nonetheless, they have streamlined the process so much now that if you are playing around with the idea of starting a blog and have a free day, you should just give it a go.